-- the competitive environment in which we operate; - real estate risks, including fluctuations in real estate values and the general economic climate in local markets and competition for tenants in such markets; - · decreased rental rates or increasing vacancy rates; - potential defaults on or non-renewal of leases by tenants; - potential bankruptcy or insolvency of tenants or our borrower; - · acquisition risks, including failure of such acquisitions to perform in accordance with expectations; - the timing of acquisitions and dispositions; - risks associated with redevelopment and repositioning activities, including the possibility that costs may exceed original estimates, the time to complete a project or to lease up the completed project may be greater than originally anticipated or changes in entitlements or laws may impact or prevent execution of intended projects; - · potential natural disasters such as earthquakes, wildfires or floods; - the consequence of any future security alerts and/or terrorist attacks; - national, international, regional and local economic conditions, including impacts and uncertainty from trade disputes and tariffs on goods imported to the United States and goods exported to other countries; - the general level of interest rates; - · potential impacts of inflation; - potential changes in the law or governmental regulations that affect us and interpretations of those laws and regulations, including changes in real estate and zoning or REIT tax laws, and potential increases in real property tax rates; - financing risks, including the risks that our cash flows from operations may be insufficient to meet required payments of principal and interest and we may be unable to refinance our existing debt upon maturity or obtain new financing on attractive terms or at all; - · lack of or insufficient amounts of insurance; - · our failure to complete acquisitions; - · our failure to successfully integrate acquired properties; - our ability to qualify and maintain our qualification as a REIT; - our ability to maintain our current investment grade rating by Fitch Ratings ("Fitch"), Moody's Investors Services ("Moody's") or from Standard and Poor's Ratings Services ("S&P"); - · litigation, including costs associated with prosecuting or defending pending or threatened claims and any adverse outcomes; - possible environmental liabilities, including costs, fines or penalties that may be incurred due to necessary remediation of contamination of properties presently owned or previously owned by us; - an epidemic or pandemic, and the measures that international, federal, state and local governments, agencies, law enforcement and/or health authorities may implement to address it, which may precipitate or exacerbate one or more of the above-mentioned factors and/or other risks, and significantly disrupt or prevent us from operating our business in the ordinary course for an extended period; and
+- the competitive environment in which we operate; - real estate risks, including fluctuations in real estate values and the general economic climate in local markets and competition for tenants in such markets; - · decreased rental rates or increasing vacancy rates; - potential defaults on or non-renewal of leases by tenants; - potential bankruptcy or insolvency of tenants or our borrower; - acquisition risks, including failure of such acquisitions to perform in accordance with expectations; - · the timing of acquisitions and dispositions; - risks associated with redevelopment and repositioning activities, including the possibility that costs may exceed original estimates, the time to complete a project or to lease up the completed project may be greater than originally anticipated or changes in entitlements or laws may impact or prevent execution of intended projects, including without limitation, California Assembly Bill 98; - · potential natural disasters such as earthquakes, wildfires or floods; - the consequence of any future security alerts and/or terrorist attacks; - national, international, regional and local economic conditions, including impacts and uncertainty from trade disputes and tariffs on goods imported to the United States and goods exported to other countries; - the general level of interest rates; - potential impacts of inflation; - potential changes in or interpretation and enforcement of the law, governmental regulations or executive orders that affect us and interpretations of those laws, regulations and executive orders, including changes in real estate and zoning or REIT tax laws, potential increases in real property tax rates and other matters related to operating our business; - financing risks, including the risks that our cash flows from operations may be insufficient to meet required payments of principal and interest and we may be unable to refinance our existing debt upon maturity or obtain new financing on attractive terms or at all; - · lack of or insufficient amounts of insurance; - our failure to complete acquisitions; - · our failure to successfully integrate acquired properties; - our ability to qualify and maintain our qualification as a REIT; - our ability to maintain our current investment grade ratings by Fitch Ratings ("Fitch"), Moody's Investors Services ("Moody's") or from Standard and Poor's Ratings Services ("S&P"); - · litigation, including costs associated with prosecuting or defending pending or threatened claims and any adverse outcomes; - possible environmental liabilities, including costs, fines or penalties that may be incurred due to necessary remediation of contamination of properties presently owned or previously owned by us; - impacts to the regional labor markets and inflationary pressures from smaller labor pools, costs of goods and construction, lower consumer demand and impacts to the overall economy related to U.S. Immigration and Customs Enforcement (ICE) arrests and detentions of immigrants within Southern California;

-• other events outside of our control.
+- an epidemic or pandemic, and the measures that international, federal, state and local governments, agencies, law enforcement and/or health authorities may implement to address it, which may precipitate or exacerbate one or more of the above-mentioned factors and/or other risks, and significantly disrupt or prevent us from operating our business in the ordinary course for an extended period; and - other events outside of our control.